Resources & links

 From the Society for U.S. Intellectual History, historiographical debates and commentary on the practice of history and its role in public life.

 There's so much to explore in this category, and it's expanding every day.
 But remember that there's a lot of stuff out there that isn't accurately captioned or sourced, or it's used without the photographer's permission.
 Here are some of my top sources for high-definition, properly sourced and credited vintage photographs.
 If you reproduce any of them, please properly caption and credit as well.

 Here's the place to start for the definitive collection of photographs and print images from U.S. history, largely pre-World War II, and mostly in the public domain.

 Outstanding collection of digitized manuscripts and photographs relating to Pacific Northwest history, from multiple regional archives and depositories.

 Remarkable collection of color photographs from the Great Depression and World War II made available as part of the Library of Congress' photo stream on Flickr, where you also can find excellent archival collections from other American museums and libraries, as well as snapshots of everyday life taken by ordinary people (like these).
 Filter your search for images with Creative Commons licensing.

 Their tagline is "always something interesting," and they're right.
 A vintage photography blog featuring thousands of high-definition images of everyday life in America from the 1850s to 1950s.
 New photographs added nearly every day.

 Another excellent, well-curated site featuring a wide ranging array of subjects.
 Particularly good if you are looking for non-U.S. images.
 Prepare to get lost down this rabbit hole for a while.

-Based right in the heart of Silicon Valley, the CHM has online collections on all things computational, from artifacts to documents to advertisements, plus a great repository of oral history interviews with Valley pioneers.
+Based in the heart of Silicon Valley, the CHM has online collections on all things computational, from artifacts to documents to advertisements, plus a great repository of oral history interviews with Valley pioneers.

 Large and growing collection of documents and personal recollections, a collaboration of IEEE and others.